 That's how I felt when I started researching craft tents for the first time - completely confused and overwhelmed.

-On the surface, it seems like a simple decision - Buy a tent that's white with 10x10 dimensions.
+On the surface, it seems like a simple enough task.
+Buy a tent that's white with 10x10 dimensions.

 How hard could that be?